Chayanon-Ninyawee/KMIDS-GFM-Future-Engineer-2025/README.md

 **Considerations**
 While the servo used is adequate for the task, it can still be replaced with something more precise.
 We plan to upgrade to a high-resolution digital servo with a narrower deadband and metal gears for more accurate movement.
 By also integrating a PWM driver such as the PCA9685, we gain 12-bit resolution control, which gives the robot the ability to make finer adjustments than the Raspberry Pi’s native PWM.

+### 2.3 Chassis Design

+**Design Overview**

+Our chassis was designed with a focus on weight and modularity.
+The goal is for our chassis to be a stable platform on which we can implement the steering geometry while also allowing components to remain centerd on the chassis.

+**Layout**
+The layout of the chassis is made to fit the rear-mounted motors and front-mounted steering mechanism.
+Meanwhile, electronics and sensors are mounted in the center for ease of wiring.

+Our robot chassis was completely custom-designed in FreeCAD and 3D printed using [esun PLA+](https://esun3dstore.com/products/pla-pro), which we found is easy to print with, offering a smoother texture and less warping compared to ABS, while also being lightweight and durable.
+Alongside the main chassis, the drivetrain and steering modules are mounted on our 3D-printed detachable plates that were fine-tuned during testing to achieve the correct alignment with other components.
+Other components, such as motor clamps and sensor brackets, are designed as independent printable components.
+The chassis was also designed with modularity in mind for replacements and upgrades, with reduced overhangs for printing ease.

 [▲ Back to Top](#top)

 ______________________________________________________________________